mpdevelops/react-colors/README.md

 ## About

 React Colors is a color palette/selector.
 Users can pick a color from a variety of predefined palettes, manipulate the shade, and copy the HEX/RGB/RGBA code of the selected color to their clipboard.
-Users can also create and delete their own custom color palettes (coming soon!).
+Users can also create and delete their own custom color palettes.

+## TODO

+- Styling tweaks
+- Refactoring
+- Sync to Local Storage
+- More styling tweaks
+- Comments

 ## Technologies, Tools, and Frameworks Utilized